DataTableV2

 involves adding an action column to

 the far right of the table.
-This column will contain buttons or links that allow
+This column should contain buttons, menus, or links

 To set up row actions in the table you need to locate DataTableV2.RowActions